davidkhala/node-utils/aws/README.md

 - Amazon MQ is a managed message broker service for Apache ActiveMQ, provides support for ActiveMQ versions 5.15.0, 5.15.6, 5.15.8, and 5.15.9.

 ## TODO
+- when migrate to use mocha.js authentication is required.